robsdedude/flake8-picky-parentheses/README.md

 The redundant parentheses checker uses Python's `tokenize` and `ast` module to try to remove each pair of parentheses and see if the code still compiles and yields the same AST (i.e., is semantically equivalent).
 If it does, a flake (lint error) is reported.
-However, there are two notable exceptions to this rule:
+However, there are some notable exceptions to this rule:
  1. Parentheses for tuple literals.
  2. A single pair or parentheses in expressions to highlight operator